-EDUC 536 Child Development PreK through 4th Grade ...
-3

-This course provides an advanced examination of the developmental theories and milestones associated with children birth through 10 years.
+EDUC 536 Child Development PreK through 4th Grade ...3 This course provides an advanced examination of the developmental theories and milestones associated with children birth through 10 years.
 Physical, cognitive, social, and emotional development is viewed in the contexts of the family, community, and formal education settings.
 Particular emphasis is placed on the interaction of social and cultural environments on learning and development.

 This course examines the historical developments and current philosophies of early childhood education.
 The ways in which teachers apply various philosophies to curricular and structural components of early childhood programs are also investigated.
-Ten hours of field experience are also required for successful completion of this course.
+Ten hours of field experience are required.